jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/general/numbers.md

 * **GN01:** We *must not* put numbers in parentheses after they have already been mentioned (e.g., five (5)).

-* **GN02:** We *must* use words to express numbers below 10.
-  *Except* if the numbers precede a unit of measurement (e.g., 4.52 cm), if they are part of statistical or mathematical operations (e.g., 5% of the participants; divided by 8), or if they denote dates, exact amounts of money, specific places in numbered series, parts of books and tables, or each number in a list of four or more digits.
+* **GN02:** We *must* use words to express numbers below 10, *unless* the numbers precede a unit of measurement (e.g., 4.52 cm), they are part of statistical or mathematical operations (e.g., 5% of the participants; divided by 8), or they denote dates, exact amounts of money, specific places in numbered series, parts of books and tables, or each number in a list of four or more digits.